Good Morning Britain: 2025

-In May 2025, it was announced that as part of a reorganization of ITV Breakfast to take effect in 2026, production duties for Good Morning Britain will be brought under the ITV News division within ITN.
+In May 2025, it was announced that as part of a reorganization of ITV Breakfast to take effect in January 2026, production duties for Good Morning Britain will be brought under the ITV News division within ITN.
+On 31 December 2025, the final edition of Good Morning Britain from Television Centre was broadcast.

+2026

+On 5 January 2026, Good Morning Britain moved to the ITN headquarters, while Lorraine, This Morning and Loose Women would all move to The H Club Studio.
+The programme relaunched with a new set (shared with ITV News bulletins and ITV News London) and using the 2023 GMB logo as a main logo, with the remaining of the opening titles, music and graphics from before.

+On 9 March 2026, a fire alarm went off 20 minutes before it was supposed to end, meaning that This Morning went on early at 9:40am.

 Studio

 2014–2018

 Good Morning Britain was broadcast from Studio 5 at The London Studios, the same studio where GMTV was broadcast from during its seventeen-year run.
-In February 2017, it was announced that The London Studios, where Good Morning Britain is broadcast, would be closed for some years beginning in 2018 as ITV decided to go through with demolishing the building and having it rebuilt.
-It was also announced that ITV's daytime shows (Good Morning Britain, Lorraine, This Morning and Loose Women) would be moving to studio space at BBC Studioworks' Television Centre, previously used by the BBC before moving in March 2013.
+In February 2017, it was announced that The London Studios, where Good Morning Britain is broadcast, would be closed for some years beginning in 2018, as ITV decided to demolish the building and have it rebuilt.
+It was also announced that ITV's daytime shows, including Good Morning Britain, Lorraine, This Morning and Loose Women, would be moving to studio space at BBC Studioworks' Television Centre, previously used by the BBC before moving in March 2013.
 The last programme from The London Studios was broadcast on 13 April 2018.

-2018–present
+2018–2025

 ITV's daytime shows moved to Television Centre on 16 April 2018, with Good Morning Britain using Studio TC3.
 This 6390 sqft studio is split in two, with half of it being used for Good Morning Britain and half for This Morning.
 They share the same cameras and gallery.
 In October 2018, it was announced that ITV would not be returning to the South Bank.

+2026–present

+From 5 January 2026, Good Morning Britain would be produced by ITN, under the ITV News banner.
+It comes as part of the renewed agreement with ITN to produce national, international, London and digital news for ITV for the next five years.
+It also sees ITV conduct a wider review of its daytime scheduling and production to find cost savings and efficiencies.
+The programme would be broadcast from Studio 1 at ITN's Central London headquarters on Gray's Inn Road, shared with the ITV News bulletins and ITV News London.
+The programme would also be extended to run from 6:00 am to 10:00 am daily for 22 weeks of the year, and 6:00 am to 9:30 am for 30 weeks of the year, continuing to be available on ITVX after broadcast.

 GMB Today

-GMB Today was a temporary replacement for Lorraine whilst on its summer break.
+GMB Today was a temporary replacement for Lorraine while it was on summer break.
 Broadcast 21 August to 1 September 2017.